Singapore

 Study materials

 No special teaching resources are developed for pupils.
 During the 5-day residential camp, the pupils are given the opportunity to dissect invertebrates, examine and section plants, etc., to practice their skills in anatomy and systematics.
 Similarly, they are given opportunities to learn the concepts and techniques of genetics, microbiology, molecular and cell biology, animal behaviour, ecology, etc., with simple laboratory tasks that are normally associated with the respective fields of biology.
 E.g., the examination of fruit fly characteristics during genetics practical; the study of ethograms for animal behaviour labs.
-These training sessions are mentored by academics from the two universities (National University of Singapore, and National Institute of Education from the Nanyang Technological University), and the SBO/IBO alumni.
+These training sessions are mentored by academics from the two universities (National University of Singapore, and National Institute of Education from the Nanyang Technological University), as well as Singapore's network of SBO/IBO alumni.

 Awards & prizes

 The SBO organising committee comprising representatives from the Singapore Institute of Biology (SIBiol), and MOE determines the final tally of medals and certificates of participation.
-Medals are awarded to the top 5 - 10% of the total number of SBO participants while all participants receive Certificates of participation endorsed by the President of the Singapore Institute of Biology and the Chairperson of the SBO organising committee.
+Medals and Certificates of Merit are awarded to the top 10 to 25% of the total number of SBO participants, while all participants receive Certificates of participation endorsed by the President of the Singapore Institute of Biology and the Chairperson of the SBO organising committee.
 Participants do not receive any other form of incentives or prizes.

 Education